pvvx/ATC_MiThermometer/README.md

 The custom firmware can be flashed _via a modern browser_ and _over-the-air (OTA)_ without opening the device and unlocks several customization options.
 You can go back to the original firmware at any time.
 OTA and configuration main page - [TelinkMiFlasher.html](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html).

+Due to unclear sanctions from English-speaking countries, this and related projects will most likely be closed to English-speaking users.
+Or provided on a paid basis.
+Access to github is already slowing down.
+Most Internet information resources have long been blocking on their side.

 **Key features**

 * Extended battery life (over a year)